 While your DIY efforts go a long way, some tasks require a trained eye and specialized tools.
 Think of professional maintenance as a comprehensive health check-up for your heat pump.
 An expert can spot underlying issues you might miss, preventing small problems from turning into costly breakdowns.
 Investing in professional service ensures your system runs safely, efficiently, and reliably all year long.
 It’s the best way to protect your investment and keep your home comfortable without any surprise interruptions.

-Schedule an Annual Professional Tune-Up
+Why You Need an Annual Professional Tune-Up

 Having a professional technician inspect your heat pump at least once a year is one of the smartest things you can do for your system.
 The best times for a tune-up are in the spring (before the cooling season) and fall (before the heating season).
 During a visit, a technician performs a thorough inspection, checking ducts for leaks, monitoring airflow, examining electrical parts, and ensuring all components are working correctly.
 Signing up for regular Service Maintenance Programs is an easy way to make sure you never miss this crucial appointment and keep your system in peak condition.

-Test Refrigerant Levels and System Performance
+Checking Refrigerant Levels and Overall Performance

 Proper refrigerant levels are critical for your heat pump to cool and heat your home effectively.
 If the level is too low or too high, it can strain the compressor and lead to serious damage.
 This is not a DIY task—handling refrigerant requires certification and special equipment.
 A technician will accurately measure the refrigerant charge and check for any leaks.
 They’ll also test the defrost cycle and inspect the indoor coil and drainage system to confirm the entire unit is performing exactly as it should be.